idsec-solutions/signservice-integration-rest/docs/sample-flow.md

 4. A PDF document may be signed several times which means that the PDF signature page will contain several PDF signature images.
 However, a PDF signature page has a limit on how many signature images it can contain.
 The `failWhenSignPageFull` setting tells whether the `prepare`-method should fail with an error if there is no more place for a signature image (in an existing PDF signature page), or whether such errors should lead to a signature where no signature image is inserted.

 5. The `insertPageAt` gives the page number of the supplied document where the PDF signature page should be inserted.
 0 means "as last page".

-6. The `returnDocumentReference` setting tells the server whether it should return a document reference instead of the entire document as the result.
-If the server is running in a stateful mode, this is the default.

 See [PreparePdfSignaturePageInput](https://github.com/idsec-solutions/signservice-integration-api/blob/master/src/main/java/se/idsec/signservice/integration/document/pdf/PreparePdfSignaturePageInput.java) for a complete definition of the input object.